decred/dcrdocs/docs/mining/overview.md

 ### Official Decred Miner (gominer)

 Gominer is the official Decred miner developed and supported by the Decred team.
 It is the easiest miner to setup and start mining and so it is recommended for most users.
-Currently, the latest version of gominer is **:octicons-mark-github: [v{{ gominerversion }}](https://github.com/decred/gominer/releases/)** and the official binaries can be downloaded from **<https://github.com/decred/decred-binaries/releases/tag/v1.0.0>**
+Currently, the latest version of gominer is **:octicons-mark-github-16: [v{{ gominerversion }}](https://github.com/decred/gominer/releases/)** and the official binaries can be downloaded from **<https://github.com/decred/decred-binaries/releases/tag/v1.0.0>**

 Please be certain to select the correct operating system (Windows/Linux) and the correct version for your GPU type (CUDA for NVIDIA cards, OpenCL/OpenCLADL for AMD cards). gominer is only available to 64-bit operating systems.
 User guides to start mining with gominer can be found here: